microbit-foundation/dev-docs/bluetooth/profile.md

 ## Overview

-The micro:bit supports Bluetooth via a single profile BBC micro:bit profile which was custom developed for the device.
+The micro:bit supports Bluetooth via a single BBC micro:bit profile which was custom developed for the device.
 This profile allows it to communicate with other BLE capable devices.

 If you are looking for information about the 'radio' feature, it is a [proprietary protocol from Nordic and Lancaster University](https://lancaster-university.github.io/microbit-docs/ubit/radio/).
-This is not Bluetooth.
+This is not Bluetooth and the difference is described further in [this article on using the micro:bit wirelessly](https://support.microbit.org/support/solutions/articles/19000083637-using-the-micro-bit-wirelessly-)

 ## BBC micro:bit Bluetooth Profile